Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 npm run docker:run
 ```

-You can now test the API again using the api.http file just like before, to check that everything works.
+You can now test the API again using the `api.http` or `curl` file just like before, to check that everything works.
 When you're done with the testing, stop the server by pressing `Ctrl+C`.

 After that, commit the changes to the repository to keep track of your progress.

 ---